Das Pergamonmuseum © Staatliche Museen zu Berlin / Maximilian Meisse

 The Museumsinsel Berlin is a museum ensemble of unsurpassed diversity and stature, which houses the Staatliche Museen zu Berlin’s unique collections of art and cultural artefacts from Europe and the wider Mediterranean region.
 The island is located in the middle of the city, on the site of Berlin’s founding, eight centuries ago.

-This museum is the birthplace of all public museums in Berlin.
+The Alte Museum is the birthplace of all public museums in Berlin.
 As the first exhibition building on the Museumsinsel Berlin, it was constructed directly opposite the original palace and next to the cathedral.
 Built by Karl Friedrich Schinkel from 1823 to 1830, it is one of the most stunning early museum buildings in Europe, boasting a broad atrium and inviting staircase overlooking Lustgarten, as well as an elegant rotunda, modelled on the Pantheon in Rome.
 Originally conceived with the crucial backing of Wilhelm von Humboldt as a place that would make the royal Prussian collections accessible to everyone, the museum is used by the Antikensammlung (Collection of Classical Antiquities) to present its many treasures here, among them: painted vases, the sculpture known as the 'Praying Boy', and colourfully painted fragments of Etruscan architecture, which are presented in wonderful harmony with the Neoclassical building.

 The planned renovation work by architects Heinz Hilmer, Christoph Sattler, and Thomas Albrecht will not only restore the building to its former glory, but allow the collection inside to be viewed in a fresh light.